-Skip always innovated and pushed changes to be faster, reliable, and competitive with an extremely fast pace and running in a competitive and robust market, being a great environment to learn and experience how to build a high availability product.
+Skip continuously innovated and pushed changes to be faster, reliable, and competitive with an extremely fast pace and running in a competitive and robust market.
+It is a great environment to learn and experience how to build a high-availability product.

 I had the opportunity to work with three different teams.
-With the Customer Team, we migrated the customer application from Python to React/Redux, including i18n allowing, within three months, enabling SKIP to launch the platform in Quebec in French, hitting the market before their competitors.
+With the Customer Team, we migrated the customer application from Python to React/Redux, including i18n, within three months, enabling SKIP to launch the platform in Quebec in French, hitting the market before the competitors.

-After that, working with the Ops-Core Team, we revamped the back-office system to automatize flows and processes, provide a better toolset for the operations teams, reduce costs, and improve the overall network performance.
+My next team was the Ops-Core Team.
+Our team revamped the back-office system, automatizing flows and processes, providing a better tool to the operations teams, reducing costs and improving the overall network performance.

-Later on, with the Ops-Courier Team, we crafted real-time applications to support the operations teams through chats and dashboards using GraphQL and AWS Kinesis streams.
+Later on, with the Ops-Courier Team, we crafted real-time applications to support the operations teams through chats and dashboards using GraphQL and AWS DynamoDB and Kinesis streams.

-DATAPREVBrazilian Public IT Company, responsible for systems and databases of all Brazilian Social Service.
+DATAPREVIs a Brazilian Public IT Company responsible for the systems and databases of all Brazilian Social Service.

 DATAPREV was the second organization I worked for.
-It was also a public/government organization, however, with a critical difference between how a person can get hired.
+However, it was also a public/government organization with a critical difference in getting hired.
 Reckon you might not be familiar with how the government employs in Brazil.
-In that case, it looks like that: You register for a public contest, you will take a written exam (sometimes nationwide with hundreds of thousands of other candidates), and will hire the candidates with the best grades under the number of positions opened.
+In that case, it looks like that: First, you register for a public contest.
+Second, you take a written exam (sometimes nationwide with hundreds of thousands of other candidates).
+Third, the candidates with the best grades under the number of positions opened do get hired.

-It is a humongous company, present in all 23 states, 3 datacenters, 5 development units, more than 5000 employees where more than one-third are developers.
-We worked to support and maintain various systems for the Brazilian Social Security Service, Employment Ministry and Economic Ministry.
+It is a humongous company, present in all 23 states, with 3 data centers and 5 development units, and a team with more than 5000 employees where more than one-third are developers.
+We supported and maintained several systems for the Brazilian Social Security Service and Employment Ministry and Economic Ministry.

-The stack used at DATAPREV was what you could expect from big companies and government, enterprise-level technology, compliance, security, mostly using J2EE (EJB, JSF, JPA, JMS) and Oracle, always supported by these prominent vendors.
+The stack used at DATAPREV was what you would expect from big companies and government, enterprise-level technology, compliance, security, mainly using J2EE (EJB, JSF, JPA, JMS) and Oracle, always supported by these prominent vendors.

-But in my last two years, we saw a movement to modernize the company, the population, and by extension, our government clients were claiming for quality and agility to answer the public needs.
+But in my last two years, we saw a movement to modernize the company.
+The population, and by extension, our government clients, were claiming quality and agility to answer the public needs.

 Then I had the opportunity to help build our Agile methodology, including tools and techniques like BDD, code reviews, CI/CD pipelines.
 Along with that, we modernized our JSF-based applications to SPA and integrated our J2EE application using REST APIs.

 My department was responsible for the coordination of this program.
-I worked leading the training in modern web development tools like React and React Native by creating architectural guides, patterns, documentation and courses.
+I led the training in modern web development tools like React and React Native and the creation of architectural guides, patterns, and documentation.

 Vale do Acaraú State UniversityPublic University in Ceará/Brazil.

-Vale do Acaraú State University, or UVA for short was my first job and also where I concluded my Bachelor's degree.
+For short, Vale do Acaraú State University, or UVA was my first job and where I concluded my Bachelor's degree.
 I've worked there for almost 14 years, and I'll be forever grateful for the safe, innovative and challenging environment I had available to become an excellent professional.
-It was a place that I started as an intern and left as IT Director (and also e-Learning Director, but that is another subject).
+It was the place where I started as an intern and left as IT Director (and also e-Learning Director, but that is another subject).

 My internship was to support internet users throughout the organization, but after a hardware failure and a shortage of people, I took tasks like configuring and maintaining internet and intranet servers.

 During the years, I faced many challenges and acted simultaneously as an analyst, developer, and sysadmin, since the University didn't have the means to improve the IT department.
-This picture changes in 2009 with a new government and a considerable investment in superior education.
+This picture changed in 2009 with a new government and a considerable investment in post-secondary education.

-You might think that is a lot of technology to work with, but you need to consider that it was over more than 20 years and more than 50 projects in 4 completely different companies.
-I tried to not limit myself and experiment as much as I could, without fear of changing team or project to help, learn and be challenged.
-Furthermore, I often accepted freelance work exclusively to have experience with a new language, new framework, or a completely different environment, navigating between front-end, mobile, back-end, and even infrastructure work.
+You might think that is a lot of technology to work with, but consider that it was over more than 20 years and more than 50 projects in 4 completely different companies.
+I tried not to limit myself and experiment as much as I could, without fear of changing team or project to help, learn and be challenged.
+Furthermore, I often accepted freelance work exclusively to acquire experience with a new language, new framework, or a completely different environment, navigating between frontend, mobile, backend, and even infrastructure work.

-I might have become more like a generalist than and specialist, but that was crucial for me to help many companies, teams and projects during my career.
+I like to think of myself as a T-shaped developer that takes a generalist approach to most tech but becomes a specialist in things that the works require.
+I believe this was crucial for me to help many companies, teams and projects during my career.